-It is worth mentioning that the best Bircher Muesli and probably the best breakfast that I have experienced in the world is not in Switzerland at all, but is instead at the Hotel Hermitage in Monte Carlo.
-One of the best hotels in the world IMHO.
+It is worth mentioning that the best Bircher Muesli and probably the best breakfast that I have experienced in the world is not in Switzerland at all, but is instead at the Hotel Hermitage in Monte-Carlo.
+One of the best hotels in the world, IMHO.

-If you want to pick up a travel bargain, you should read our 7 sensational secrets that ALL travellers should know (but probably don’t).
+If you want to pick up a travel bargain, you should read our 7 sensational secrets that all travelers should know (but probably don’t).

 Swiss International Airlines

-First Class passengers dine as if they were in a gourmet restaurant, and enjoy meals inspired by the country’s best Maîtres de Cuisine.
+First Class passengers dine as if they were in a gourmet restaurant and enjoy meals inspired by the country’s best Maîtres de Cuisine.
 Menus change every 3 months and may include dishes such as beef tenderloin with ofetori or Nidwalden-style mashed potatoes made with veal bacon and cheese.
 All meals are complemented by excellent regional wines, and of course, a selection of local cheese.
-Read more in my Swiss Airlines First Class Reviews.
+Read more in our Swiss Airlines First Class Reviews.

 To find out more about the latest menus and food, have a read of our latest in-flight experiences in our Austrian Airlines Business Class flight reviews.